 Fixing Distorted Audio or Sound Quality

 In the event of distorted audio or reduced sound quality, it’s advisable to check for wax blockages.
 Wax buildup in the microphone ports or tubing can impede the passage of sound, resulting in compromised auditory experiences.
 Regular cleaning practices, as mentioned earlier, can help prevent these issues.
-If you suspect wax is the culprit, carefully follow the cleaning techniques recommended by your hearing care professional.
+If you suspect wax is the culprit, carefully follow the cleaning techniques recommended by your audiologist or hearing specialist in Toronto.
 Avoid using objects that could push the wax further into the device, and always exercise caution to prevent damage.